HfMT-ZM4/drawsocket/README.md

 (Of course you could also save the HTML file under a differnt name of your choosing for your server)

 # ping
-The `hfmt.drawsocket` object accepts the `ping` Max message to querry the connection status of one or more clients.
+The `hfmt.drawsocket` object accepts the `ping` Max message to query the connection status of one or more clients.
 For example, the message `ping /*` pings all clients.

 # statereq